Easy Peach Dump Cake Recipe with Caramel

 Instructions

-Next sprinkle and spread the cake mix over the top evenly.
+- Next sprinkle and spread the box of cake mix over the top evenly.

-And last - sprinkle with cinnamon (maybe a little more evenly than I did 😉 ).
+- And last – sprinkle with a dash of cinnamon (maybe a little more evenly than I did)

 Notes